jutver/ImageTo3DConverter/README.md

 # 2D to 3D Model Converter

+This project is only meant for experimental and educational purpose only.

 ## Overview

 This is a Flask-based web application that converts 2D images into 3D voxel models using deep learning.
 The system employs a ResNet-based neural network to predict 3D voxel grids from input images and provides a modern web interface with real-time 3D visualization using Three.js.